KOAA-TV: History

 Cordillera announced on October 29, 2018, that it would sell most of its stations, including KOAA, to the E. W. Scripps Company.
 The sale was completed on May 1, 2019.
 For the second time in its history, channel 5 became a sister station to a Denver station, this time with KMGH-TV, and as such KOAA shares news sources and certain reporters with KMGH.

-Programming

-In addition to the NBC network schedule, syndicated programs currently broadcast by KOAA-TV include 25 Words or Less, The Kelly Clarkson Show, and Dr. Phil.